endulum/groves-api/README.md

 The units of interaction in Groves are Communities (likened to "groves"), Posts (likened to "trees" in a grove), and Replies (likened to "leaves" of a tree).
 Users can form Communities, create Posts in Communities, and write Replies to Posts, with Replies being nestable within other Replies.

 - A user can "vote" positively or negatively on a Post or Reply.
-A user's "verdancy" (likened to "greenness") is a cumulation of positive votes, countered by negative votes, their content has gotten in total.
+A user's "verdancy" is a cumulation of positive votes, countered by negative votes, their content has gotten in total.
 - Communities are managed by singular Admins with a variable team of Moderators.
 Both Admins and Moderators can freeze or hide Posts and Replies, pin Posts, silence users, and edit the community wiki.
 Admins can appoint or remove Moderators, and change basic details of the Community.
 - Communities have a public Action log wherein certain Community activites are recorded into Actions, such as new Posts and Replies, moderator demotions and additions, and editions to Community details.